Heating element: Radiative elements

+These heaters can also be halogen lamps.
+They comprise a transparent or translucent quartz exterior, with halogen gas and a tungsten wire.
+The high temperature of the wire causes it to emit high amounts of infrared radiation which is used as heat for cooking in some household toaster ovens and microwave ovens.
+They are also used in industrial processes where they are used for radiant heating in ovens such as those used to dry paint in car manufacturing, whereby only the surface being dried is heated and not the air surrounding the workpiece.
+Their low thermal inertial makes it possible to set the heaters to a low heat output and only increase it when a workpiece is dried, saving energy.

 Removable ceramic core elements

 Removable ceramic core elements use a coiled resistance heating alloy wire threaded through one or more cylindrical ceramic segments to make a required length (related to output), with or without a center rod.
 Inserted into a metal sheath or tube sealed at one end, this type of element allows replacement or repair without breaking into the process involved, usually fluid heating under pressure.

 Etched foil elements

 Etched foil elements are generally made from the same alloys as resistance wire elements, but are produced with a subtractive photo-etching process that starts with a continuous sheet of metal foil and ends with a complex resistance pattern.
 These elements are commonly found in precision heating applications like medical diagnostics and aerospace.